-If you want to try these (and you definitely should!) all you need are some paper rolls, leftover tissue paper, glue, and bits of string or ribbon.
+If you want to try these all you need are some paper rolls, leftover tissue paper, glue, and bits of string or ribbon.
 You might also want some stickers or whatever you have on hand to decorate with.

 First, we got some empty paper roll tubes and cut them to about 5 inches long (one paper towel roll cut in half).

 Using a pair of scissors, we cut along the diagonal line where the tube has a seam.
-Cut about two thirds of the way along the roll, following the seam, leaving just the last third intact.
+We cut about two thirds of the way along the roll, following the seam, leaving just the last third intact.

-Cut some leftover tissue paper from gifts to about double the length of the tube and wide enough to wrap the tube in.
-Then reform the tube back into its original shape and roll the tube up in the paper.
-Seal the edge lightly with some glue.
+Then we cut some leftover tissue paper from gifts to about double the length of the tube and wide enough to wrap the tube in.
+After that, we reformed the tube back into its original shape and rolled the tube up in the paper.
+We sealed the edge lightly with some glue.

-Using some string or ribbon, tie the tissue at one end.
-Then fill the tube with a few small surprises*!
-Once it's filled, tie the other end, too.
+Using bits of string and ribbon, we tied the tissue at one end.
+Then we filled the tube with a few small surprises*!
+Once it was filled, we tied the other end, too.

 When the time comes to pull the cracker, one person pulling each end will tear the tissue paper and the roll will fall open, spilling treats!